Skip to main content

 • Model picker — dropdown next to the send button overrides the agent’s default llm_model for this turn only.
 Useful when an operator wants to spend Opus on a hard reasoning step inside an agent that normally runs Sonnet.

 • Attachments — paste images, drag files, or paste image data from the clipboard.
-Files are uploaded via POST /api/v1/agents/{agentId}/chats/{chatId}/attachments (handler ProxyHandler.AgentChatAttachment in internal/api/proxy_attachments.go) and stored on the server’s storage provider with a chat_attachments row pointing at them (migration v57).
-The agent’s container sees the file under /output/<agentSlug>/attachments/<chatId>/<filename>.
+Files are uploaded via POST /api/v1/agents/{agentId}/chats/{chatId}/attachments (handler ProxyHandler.AgentChatAttachment in internal/api/proxy_attachments.go) and written to the server’s storage provider as a blob.
+The agent’s container sees the file under /output/<agentSlug>/attachments/<chatId>/<attachmentId>/<filename>.
 25 MB cap per upload.
+The message names the file.
+Uploading puts bytes in the container; it does not tell the agent they are there.
+So when the composer sends a message with attachments, it appends a block naming each one by the path relative to the agent’s working directory (which is /output/<agentSlug>/, so the path the upload returned opens as-is):

 Enter sends; Shift-Enter inserts a newline.
 Ctrl+K opens the palette unconditionally.